openkim/KIMkit/Docs/quick_start.rst

 First Time Using KIMkit
 ------------------------

-There is a file named `user_uuids.edn`, also in the **KIMkit** root directory, which will be created the first time a user is added if it does not exist.
+There is a file named `user_uuids.edn`, also in the KIMkit/settings/ directory, which will be created the first time a user is added if it does not exist.
 This file stores information about all **KIMkit** users in an .edn dict where the keys are UUID4s assigned to each user, and the values are an array that contain strings, with the user's personal name, and optionally their operating system username (if any).